soitun/BotBrowser/profiles/PROFILE_CONFIGS.md

 > **CLI‑First Configuration:** Use [`--bot-config-*` flags](../CLI_FLAGS.md#profile-configuration-override-flags) for runtime fingerprint control without editing encrypted profiles.
 These carry the highest priority.

-> **Smart Auto‑Configuration:** BotBrowser automatically configures timezone, locale, and languages based on proxy IP.
+> **Smart Configuration:** BotBrowser intelligently derives timezone, locale, and languages from proxy IP.
 Override only when your scenario requires it.

 > **Data Privacy:** Profiles use synthetic/aggregated configurations to prevent tracking.
 BotBrowser does not enable fingerprint collection or tracking system data linkage.
 Use CLI overrides to keep profiles intact while customizing behavior.